gkamer8/agrippa-zoo/README.md

 flask run
 ```

 You also need to place a file called `secrets.py` inside `backend/app` with the relevant secrets in order to download stuff from, inter alia, AWS.
-You'll need the file to look like:
+You'll need the file to look like this example:

 ```
 AWS_ACCESS_KEY="ASDFBRUHZXCVBN"